ngsenterprises/pubnub/README.md

-Distributed median algorithm simulation using the Pubnub async api.
+Distributed median algorithm using the Pubnub async api.

 Objects of the PubNub CallBack object are created to represent distributed nodes.